Linval Joseph: New York Giants

+2010 season

-Joseph was drafted by the New York Giants with the 46th overall pick in the second round of the 2010 NFL Draft.
+Joseph was selected by the New York Giants with the 46th overall pick in the second round of the 2010 NFL draft.
 He signed with the Giants on July 31, 2010.
-He started all four of the Giants’ victories in their 2011 Super Bowl run when they held Atlanta, Green Bay, San Francisco and New England to an average of 14 points per game.

-2010 season

 Joseph was inactive in 10 games as a rookie in 2010 and only played in six games.
 He played his first NFL game against the Chicago Bears in Week 4, and was credited with a tackle in the game.
-On December 26, he had a season-best five solo stops versus the Green Bay Packers.
+On December 26, he had a season-best five solo stops versus the Packers.
 Joseph finished his first season as a Giant with eight combined tackles, six of them solo.

 2011 season

 Joseph was moved into a full-time starter role in his second year, starting 15 games and playing in all 16 contests.
-He opened all four playoff games en route to Super Bowl XLVI title.
 On October 30, he notched his first career sack on Miami Dolphins quarterback Matt Moore.
-In Week 13, he had a season-high nine solo tackles in the Giants' loss to the Green Bay Packers.
-He had three tackles each in the opening three playoff games of the Giants' run to the Super Bowl.
+In Week 13, he had a season-high nine solo tackles in the Giants' loss to the Packers.

+Joseph continued to start in the playoffs and had three tackles in each of the opening two playoff games of the Giants' postseason.

-Joseph started in Super Bowl XLVI as the Giants defeated the New England Patriots by a score of 21–17.
+He followed it up with a two-tackle performance with an added pass deflection.
+Joseph started in Super Bowl XLVI and garnered two tackles as the Giants defeated the Patriots by a score of 21–17.

+On their run, they held the Atlanta Falcons, Green Bay Packers, San Francisco 49ers and New England Patriots to an average of 14 points per game.

 2012 season

-On October 21 against the Washington Redskins, he forced a fumble and recovered it, helping the Giants prevail over the Redskins 27-23.
-In Week 8 against the Dallas Cowboys, Joseph had two sacks as his team's defense picked up a total of four sacks of Tony Romo and forcing six turnovers, as the Giants won the game 29-24.
+On October 21 against the Washington Redskins, he forced a fumble and recovered it, helping the Giants prevail over the Redskins 27–23.
+In Week 8 against the Dallas Cowboys, Joseph had two sacks as his team's defense picked up a total of four sacks of Tony Romo and forcing six turnovers, as the Giants won the game 29–24.
 In the 2012 season, Joseph started all 16 games for the Giants for the first time in his career, recording a career-high 59 tackles that ranked fifth on the team while also posting four sacks and a forced fumble.

 2013 season

 In the Giants' Week 3 loss against the Carolina Panthers, he posted a season-high eight tackles.
-He missed the Philadelphia game with an injury in Week 5.
+He missed the Philadelphia Eagles game with an injury in Week 5.
 On December 15, he notched seven tackles and a sack against the eventual Super Bowl champion Seattle Seahawks.
 Joseph finished his last season as a Giant with 59 tackles, three sacks, and a forced fumble in 15 starts.